Hawaiian Islands

 Kauai

-The "Garden Isle" is Hawaii's oldest and most lush island, featuring the stunning Na Pali Coast, Waimea Canyon, and pristine natural beauty.
+The "Garden Isle" is Hawaii's oldest and most lush, with the Na Pali Coast, Waimea Canyon, and pristine scenery.

 Maui

-Known as "The Valley Isle," Maui offers the perfect blend of adventure and relaxation with the famous Road to Hana, Haleakala sunrise, and world-class beaches.
+Known as "The Valley Isle," Maui blends adventure and relaxation with the Road to Hana, Haleakala sunrise, and world-class beaches.

 Oahu

-Home to Honolulu and Waikiki Beach, Oahu blends city excitement with natural beauty.
-Experience Pearl Harbor, Diamond Head, and the legendary North Shore.
+Home to Honolulu and Waikiki Beach, Oahu mixes city energy with natural beauty.
+Pearl Harbor, Diamond Head, and the North Shore are all here.

 Best Time to Visit